jonseymour/influxdb/tsdb/engine/tsm1/DESIGN.md

 # WAL

-Currently, there is a single WAL segment per shard.
+Currently, there is a WAL per shard.
 This means all the writes in a WAL segment are for the given shard.
 It also means that writes across a lot of shards append to many files which might result in more disk IO due to seeking to the end of multiple files.

 Two options are being considered: